OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/azure-resource-manager/resource-manager-samples-powershell-deploy.md

 param (
     [Parameter(Mandatory)]
-    #The subscription id where the template will be deployed.
+    #hello subscription id where hello template will be deployed.
     [string]$SubscriptionId,

     [Parameter(Mandatory)]
-    #The resource group where the template will be deployed.
-Can be the name of an existing or a new resource group.
+    #hello resource group where hello template will be deployed.
+Can be hello name of an existing or a new resource group.
     [string]$ResourceGroupName,

     #Optional, a resource group location.
-If specified, will try to create a new resource group in this location.
+If specified, will try toocreate a new resource group in this location.
 If not specified, assumes resource group is existing.
     [string]$ResourceGroupLocation,

-    #The deployment name.
+    #hello deployment name.
     [Parameter(Mandatory)]
     [string]$DeploymentName,

-    #Path to the template file.
-Defaults to template.json.
+    #Path toohello template file.
+Defaults tootemplate.json.
     [string]$TemplateFilePath = "template.json",

-    #Path to the parameters file.
-Defaults to parameters.json.
+    #Path toohello parameters file.
+Defaults tooparameters.json.
 If file is not found, will prompt for parameter values based on template.
     [string]$ParametersFilePath = "parameters.json"
 )

 $ErrorActionPreference = "Stop"

-# Login to Azure and select subscription
+# Login tooAzure and select subscription
 Write-Output "Logging in"
 Login-AzureRmAccount
 Write-Output "Selecting subscription '$SubscriptionId'"